Storm Water Management

 Summit County Storm Water Initiative

-The 2018 Summit County NPDES Storm Water Permit Theme is: On the Road to Clean Water (Steer Clear of Pollutants).
+The 2019 Summit County NPDES Storm Water Permit theme is: Runoff Reduction - "Stormwater - Slow It Down, Spread It Out, Soak It In".
 This initiative promotes watershed awareness and protection strategies throughout the Lake Erie Basin, aimed at increasing the public's knowledge of the impacts of non-point source pollution.